Digital Nomad Travel Tips: Packing, Connectivity & Budget

 • Get a local SIM card.
 Almost always cheaper than roaming.
 In most countries, you can pick one up at the airport.
 Make sure your phone is unlocked before you leave home.

 • Carry a portable hotspot.
-Devices like the Skyroam Solis or GlocalMe work in 100+ countries and provide backup connectivity when cafe Wi-Fi drops.
+Devices like the Skyroam Solis or GlocalMe work in 100+ countries and provide backup connectivity when cafe Wi-Fi drops — a must-have for digital nomad travel.

 • Test before you commit.
-Book accommodation for 2-3 nights first, run a speed test, and extend only if the connection meets your needs.
+Book accommodation for 2-3 nights first, run a speed test, and extend only if the connection meets your remote work travel needs.

-For more on managing work expectations while traveling, see our guide to work-life balance as a digital nomad.
+For more on managing work expectations while on the road, see our guide to work-life balance as a digital nomad.

 Budget Planning: How Much Does the Nomad Lifestyle Cost?